What is construction engineering? Construction engineers are masterminds who plan and bring to life all sorts of infrastructure marvels.

 #5 Work environment in the office and field

-- Sitting in long meetings and leading drawn-out conference calls
+- Attending never-ending meetings and hosting epic conference calls

-- Sending emails and making calls throughout the day
+- Sending a barrage of emails and making phone calls all day long

-- Managing project schedules and budgets at your computer
+- Juggling project schedules and budgets on your computer like a pro

 #6 Amount of paperwork